The Siege of Bolingbroke Castle

 Charles I was a very unpopular King.
 This section outlines the reasons for his unpopularity and describes the build-up to the Civil War.

-King or Parliament?open resource
+King or Parliament?

 For King or Parliament?